Do Antidepressants Make You Emotionless?

 Throughout my life, my mental health has gone up and down dramatically.
 At my worst, I had issues with substance abuse, self-harm and suicidal idealisation.
 On more than one occasion I almost followed through.
 Eventually I went to a doctor and was put on some antidepressants.

-They saved my life.
+The antidepressants saved my life.
 There was a long time that without them I would have ended it all.
 However, despite being great at keeping me alive, they were certainly not ideal.
 Regardless of the type I tried, I faced the same issues.

 First were the debilitating side effects.